alphalemon/ThemeEngineSandbox/README.md

     bin/vendors install

 ## Configure propel
 After that you must configure propel.
-Copy the the config.yml.dist to config.yml, open it and add your database user and password to the propel section:
+Open the config.yml and add your database user and password to the propel section:

     propel:
         path:       "%kernel.root_dir%/../vendor/propel"